Green Card & Other Essays: A collection of first-person writings on immigration

 Praise for Green Card from James Silas Rogers, Author, Irish-American Autobiography and editor, New Hibernia Review

-Where to Pre-order or Buy Green Card
+Where to Buy Green Card

 For Media Reporters and Book Bloggers